Korean, Edit

 Type 1: Embryonic Cells

-Type 2: Embryonic Stem Cells (ESC)
+Type 2: Embryonic Stem Cells (ESCs)

-○ Definition: Cells obtained during embryo differentiation
+○ Definition: Cells obtained during the differentiation of embryonic cells.

 ○ History